 Title Size and structure Summary purpose Pearson BTEC Level 3 National Certificate in Business 180 GLH (240 TQT) Equivalent in size to 0.5 of an A Level.
 2 units, both mandatory, of which 1 is external.
 Mandatory content (100%).
 External assessment (50%).
 The Certificate offers an introduction to a vocational sector through applied learning.
 For learners for whom an element of business would be complementary, the qualification supports progression to higher education when taken as part of a programme of study that includes other vocational or general qualifications.
-Pearson BTEC Level 3 National Extended Certificate in Business 360 GLH (480 TQT) Equivalent in size to one A Level.
-4 units of which 3 are mandatory and 2 are external.
-Mandatory content (83%).
-External assessment (58%).
-The Extended Certificate is for learners who are interested in learning about the business sector alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in business-related subjects.
-It is designed to be taken as part of a programme of study that includes other appropriate BTEC Nationals or A Levels.
-Pearson BTEC Level 3 National Foundation Diploma in Business 510 GLH (670 TQT) Equivalent in size to 1.5 A Levels.
+Pearson BTEC Level 3 National Extended Certificate in Business 3 360 GLH (480 TQT) The Extended Certificate is for learners who are interested in Pearson BTEC Level 3 National Foundation Diploma in Business 510 GLH (670 TQT) Equivalent in size to 1.5 A Levels.
 6 units of which 4 are mandatory and 2 are external.
 Mandatory content (76%).
 External assessment (41%).
 The Foundation Diploma is for learners looking to study business as a one-year, full-time course, or for those wishing to take it alongside another area of contrasting or complementary study, as part of a two-year, full-time study programme.
 If taken as part of a programme of study that includes other BTEC Nationals or A Levels it supports progression to higher education.
 It also supports progression to an Apprenticeship in the business sector or to a further year of study at Level 3.